Azure-Samples/ms-identity-javascript-nodejs-tutorial/5-Deployment/README.md

 ## Overview

-This sample demonstrates how to deploy a Node.js && Express web application coupled with a Node.js & Express web API to **Azure Cloud** using [Azure Storage](https://docs.microsoft.com/azure/storage/blobs/) and [Azure App Service](https://docs.microsoft.com/azure/app-service/), respectively.
+This sample demonstrates how to deploy a Node.js & Express web application coupled with a Node.js & Express web API to **Azure Cloud** using the [Azure App Service](https://docs.microsoft.com/azure/app-service/).
 To do so, we will use the [same code sample from Chapter 3](../3-Authorization-II/1-call-api).

+> :information_source: The steps below apply similarly to B2C applications, for instance the [B2C sample from Chapter 3](../3-Authorization-II/2-call-api-b2c)

 ## Scenario

-1. The client application uses the **MSAL.js** library to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
+1. The client application uses the **MSAL Node** library to sign-in a user and obtain a JWT **Access Token** from **Azure AD**.
 1. The **Access Token** is used as a **bearer** token to *authorize* the user to call the protected web API.
 1. The protected web API responds with the claims in the **Access Token**.